kevonc/kevoncheung.com/content/articles/20210418-social-media-fear.md

 The secret to having success on the Internet
 "Audience building" is what every company and person wants to do now.
 We all want more followers as a distribution channel.

-But to curate an audience, we have to constantly put ourselves out there and talk about "us".
+But to <a href="/growing-twitter-audience">curate an audience</a>, we have to constantly put ourselves out there and talk about "us".

 Yes, there are people who can do so without showing their faces.
 However, the majority builds an audience with their own authentic self.